Skip to main content

 Define network blocks

-Network blocks tag records with descriptive information that will help analysts and responders have the context of records, signals, and Insights.
+Network blocks tag records with descriptive information that will help analysts and responders have the context of records, signals, and insights.
 To define network blocks, you can often export the information from DHCP servers or other network devices.

 See: Create and Use Network Blocks